 Veterinary diets are often very costly and can put a strain on your finances.
 If your pet will have to go on a long term veterinary diet, you might want to consider a cheaper option such as the Purina Pro Plan above.
 But if your dog only needs a short-term diet, you may want to opt for a more expensive yet fulfilling choice.
 Whatever you choose, we recommend getting the best food you can afford for your pup at all times.

 Sometimes your dog is going to have special needs when it comes to their food.
 They may need to be placed on a food with higher fiber to promote gut health, or they may need foods specifically designed to be easy on digestion.
 This will require you to sit down with your vet and determine what is best for your dog.
 Whether you’re looking for low fat canned dog food or low fat dry dog food, it’s always a good idea to talk to your vet.

-Other variables to keep in mind are:
+Other variables to keep in mind:

 Choosing the right low fat dog food for your four-legged friend can be tough!
 We hope our reviews have helped guide you in the right direction when making this critical selection.